happibivouac/100-days-of-code/log.md

 *Thoughts*: I learned some cool CSS things that I hadn't been taught through traditional means, but by going through so many different designs, I've started back at square one.
 So far I'm not off to a great start.

+## Day 3: January 3rd, 2018

+*Progress*: Struggled more.
+Will just make a basic site and retake the FreeCodeCamp challenges from the beginning.

+*Thoughts*: I am off to an awful start with this.
+I'm frustrated at myself and how I can't retain this information.
+I know this happened because I was doing it, stopped, started working on Python, then JavaScript, and now I've come back to this and am lost.
+I will try to do FreeCodeCamp, straight through, with no interruptions of other languages/projects.
+At least until I am comfortable.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)